java-crypto/cross_platform_crypto/aes_gcm_256_string_encryption.md

 ### Is this encryption secure?

 The answer is easy - it is most secure AES mode available.
 It calculates a checksum (like a HMAC) and is often named as "tag" or "gcmTag".
 Some frameworks like Java append the tag to the ciphertext, others like PHP get the tag directly from the cipher engine.
-My programs always separate the tag from the ciphertext and transport it a an own (base64 encoded) variable.
+My programs always separate the tag from the ciphertext and transport it in an own (Base64 encoded) variable.

 ### steps in the program